-Please feel free to comment below.
-Until our mats unfurl again, be well!
+If this resonated with you, please feel free to comment below or drop me an email.
+Until our mats unfurl again, be well.